Slicepop/ServiceDeskExtension/README.md

 #### **Known Issues**

-Release of 1/2/25 - Working on issue of "Changes you made may not be saved." popup on close
+- Release of 1/2/25 12:33 PM - Issue of "Changes you made may not be saved." popup on close mitigated by changing when request list needs to be refreshed.
+Now happens when save modal pops up.
+Removing beforeunload event which triggered said popup

 <br>
 <br>